Primeira Liga Gameweek 18

 Porto, on the other hand, have had an otherwise flawless domestic campaign in 2025–26, and their Taca da Liga defeat to Vitoria stands as the only blemish in their last 13 outings across all competitions (W12).

-Since that setback, Francesco Farioli’s men have gone on to win eight consecutive games, including a 1-0 Classico victory in the Taca de Portugal quarter-final clash in midweek at the Estadio do Dragao, after failing to take maximum points when both sides met in the league back in October.
+Since that setback, Francesco Farioli’s men have gone on to win eight consecutive games, including a 1-0 Classico victory in the Taca de Portugal quarter-final clash in midweek at the Estadio do Dragao, after failing to take maximum points when they hosted Benfica in the Primeira Liga back in October.

-That goalless draw remains the only league game Porto have failed to take full spoils in this season, while the latest of an impressive run of 16 wins in their opening 17 fixtures came in a hard-fought 1-0 victory over Santa Clara, courtesy of a 50th-minute strike from Samu Omorodion.
+That goalless draw remains the only game in the top flight in which Porto failed to take full spoils this season, while the latest of an impressive run of 16 wins in their opening 17 league fixtures of the campaign came in a hard-fought 1-0 victory over Santa Clara, courtesy of a 50th-minute strike from Samu Omorodion.

 Seven points clear atop the Primeira Liga standings, the Dragons’s campaign has been built on excellence at both ends of the pitch, with 36 goals scored – the joint-second most in the division – while they boast the tightest defence, conceding just four, with 13 clean sheets.

-Porto’s dominance in this fixture at Guimaraes suggests they could extend their impressive record, having kept seven shutouts in their last 11 away games against Vitoria across all competitions, with 10 wins and one draw secured in that stretch.
+Porto’s dominance in this fixture at Guimaraes suggests they could extend their impressive record, having kept seven shutouts in their last 11 competitive away games against Vitoria, with 10 wins and one draw secured in that stretch.

 Vitoria de Guimaraes Primeira Liga form: